Find out if you’re an estate agency business who needs to register with HMRC under the Money Laundering Regulations.

 - passing on details to customers

 - providing or arranging an energy performance certificate

 - providing a plan of a property and taking photographs

-The main categories of Estate Agency Businesses that should register are:
+The types of business that must register are:

 - property or land auctioneers